 Inspectors monitor and inspect NPDES-permitted facilities to assure compliance with permit conditions and other requirements of state law and rules, based on the Clean Water Act.
-They assist operators with proper maintenance and operation techniques and assure operator training and competency through the Wastewater Operator Certification and Continuing Education program.
+They assist operators with proper maintenance and operation techniques, as well as identify and document permit and water quality violations.

 Data Compliance Evaluation staff assist permittees in properly completing and submitting their monthly reports.
 They also administer the state pretreatment program, enter compliance data into the federal Integrated Compliance Information System (ICIS) database, review and evaluate compliance data, conduct informal enforcement actions through the issuance of noncompliance letters, and refer the most serious violations for formal enforcement.

-In 2020, the Enforcement Section was moved to the Compliance Branch.
-Enforcement case managers conduct the formal enforcement actions designed to return violators to compliance and deter future violations.
+In the Enforcement Section, enforcement case managers conduct formal enforcement actions designed to return violators to compliance and deter future violations.

-The duties of the three sections of the Compliance Branch are:
+Specific duties of the sections of the Compliance Branch are:

-Inspectors from the Wastewater Inspection Section conduct inspections and investigations of facilities with NPDES and IWP permits around the state and investigate complaints about water pollution.
-Every facility with a NPDES permit is inspected on a routine basis.
+Inspectors from the Wastewater Inspection Section conduct inspections and investigations of facilities with NPDES and IWP permits around the state and investigate complaints alleging water pollution.
+Every facility with an individual NPDES permit is inspected on a routine basis.
 A map of county assignments for each inspector is available on the Contact page.
-The Inspection Section also administers the Sewer Ban and Early Warning program (based on 327 IAC 4-1-3) that is intended to alert owners and operators of wastewater treatment systems to actual and potential system overloading, initiate a process for evaluating existing conditions, planning for future solutions, and arranging for funding when capital improvements are required.
+The Inspection Section also administers the Sewer Ban and Early Warning program (based on 327 IAC 4-1-3) that is intended to alert owners and operators of wastewater treatment systems to actual and potential system overloading, initiate a process to evaluate existing conditions, plan for future solutions, and arrange for funding when capital improvements are required.
 The Inspection Section is also responsible for assuring laboratory proficiency.

 Compliance staff assist U.S. EPA in the administration of the municipal pretreatment program for the 47 U.S. EPA delegated cities and towns in Indiana which operate their own pretreatment programs.
 These communities regulate industrial dischargers within their collection systems and issue their own discharge permits.
 Compliance Section staff oversee and conduct audits of the pretreatment programs of these communities.
-(OWQ’s Permits Branch issues Industrial Waste Pretreatment permits for those industries discharging to sewer systems not covered by delegated municipal pretreatment programs.)
+(OWQ’s Permits Branch issues Industrial Waste Pretreatment permits to significant industrial dischargers to sewer systems in communities not covered by delegated municipal pretreatment programs.)

 Case managers of the Enforcement Section implement formal enforcement actions for all the OWQ program areas.
-This activity includes formal enforcement cases involving NPDES permitted facilities, unpermitted discharges, storm water and wetland actions, and drinking water program areas.
-The Enforcement Section works closely with each OWQ Program area, federal counterparts, and with IDEM’s Office of Legal Counsel in the formulation of formal enforcement actions.
+These formal enforcement cases may involve NPDES permitted facilities, unpermitted discharges, unpermitted construction, storm water and wetland actions, and violations of drinking water program rules.
+The Enforcement Section works closely with each OWQ Program area, its federal counterparts, and with IDEM’s Office of Legal Counsel in the formulation of formal enforcement actions.
 The IDEM Office of Legal Counsel’s Enforcement page includes a thorough explanation of the enforcement process.